25 of the Sexiest Movies of All Time

 Vicky Cristina Barcelona (2008)

 It must be something about the buttery light, or maybe the playful Spanish guitar or perhaps just Maria Elena's (Penelope Cruz) tousled hair and petulant anger.
 Woody Allen’s jaunt through southern Spain stands as a quirky, lust-saturated meditation on attraction and compatibility.
-Juan Antion (Javier Bardem) is the quintessential Lothario, oozing sex from his first line.
+Juan Antiono (Javier Bardem) is the quintessential Lothario, oozing sex from his first line.
 “I'll show you around the city, and we'll eat well.
 We'll drink good wine.
-We'll make love,” he purrs to Cristina (Scarlett Johansson) and Viky (Rebecca Hall) by way of introduction.
+We'll make love,” he purrs to Cristina (Scarlett Johansson) and Vicky (Rebecca Hall) by way of introduction.
 Meanwhile, Cruz imbues Maria's every action—from throwing a tantrum to painting in a makeshift smock—with sex appeal.
 The ensuing ménage à trois is just the icing on the cake.

 Blue Is the Warmest Color (2013)